 However, FOMO is not a mental health condition, it is an emotion that is driven by thoughts.
 Thoughts create the fear that can lead to a diagnosis.
 Therefore, FOMO could be a symptom of a bigger problem.

-How to stop FOMO
+How to get over FOMO